jack-bradshaw/Retrial/README.md

 gradlew recordDependencyChecksums
 ```

-This task creates a JSON file in your project containing the checksums.
+This task creates a JSON file in your project directory and writes the checksums to it.
 You can generally disregard this file, but make sure its checked in to source control and avoid manually editing it.

 Whenever you intentionally update/add/remove a dependency, you’ll need to run the record dependencies task again to update the record.